Department Year-End Awards

 Kogan Bonus Award

 The Scholarship Association of the University of Illinois at Chicago has established the Kogan Bonus Award for students in English.
-This $500 award is non-renewable.
+This $250 award is non-renewable.
 The recipient of the Kogan Award is chosen by a committee appointed by the Director of Graduate Studies.
-The award is designed to enhance a student's professional development, and selection of the winner is based upon the strength of a student's prior to the dissertation, such as an essay written for a course during the academic year, a MA Project, or an approved Dissertation Prospectus.
-The award consists of a cash prize of $250 for the recipient.
+The award is designed to enhance a student's professional development, and selection of the winner is based upon the strength of a student's work prior to the dissertation, such as an essay written for a course during the academic year, an MA Project, or an approved Dissertation Prospectus.

 Department of English Distinguished Teaching Award

 This award is presented annually to an advanced doctoral student whose performance as a Teaching Assistant, as judged by department faculty, ranks at the highest level of professional competence.
 The award consists of a cash prize of $500 for the recipient.
 Students construct a dossier of teaching materials submitted to a committee appointed by the Director of Graduate Studies.
 The dossier consists of a statement of teaching philosophy (no more than three pages), course syllabi, course evaluations from no more than two classes, and sample student papers from one of the courses.